 A large part of course development is the way in which activities will be organized and presented to students.
 Unfortunately, Canvas courses do not come with any templates or structures that help with this process.
-DoIT Academic Technology and Division of Continuing Studies have created a variety of optional templates for instructors to utilize in their course.
+Optional templates have been created for instructors to utilize in their course.
 The following items are included:

 - Homepage Options;